 Finish the eyes with black liner on the upper lash line, extending and tapering it inward toward the nose.

-Paint in the entire lip with burgandy red lipstick.
+Paint in the entire lip with burgundy red lipstick.

 Apply a set of fangs of your choosing according to package instructions.